 Prevention of fire is another important task after finding all possible ways of combustible dust existence.
 Fire safety is necessary for those hazardous conditions and, the first step of preventing required to look for a source of fire in the enclosure.
 The source of ignition can control by using suitable electrical equipment and wiring methods.
 Also, control static electricity, including bonding for equipment to the ground, smoking, open flames, sparks, frictions, and mechanical sparks.
 Use different devices to remove foreign materials capable of igniting combustibles from process materials.
 Constantly keep in mind to separate the dust from heated surfaces and heating systems.
 Use an equipment preventive maintenance program.

 The Occupational Safety and Health Administration (OSHA) sets federal standards for workplace safety and has developed regulations that apply to dust explosions.
-Additionally, these include the standards of that addressing issues like materials handling and other safety issues, such as emergency exits.
+Additionally, these include the standards of that address issues like materials handling and other safety issues, such as emergency exits.
 Failure to comply with OSHA regulations could carry fines.
+In addition, to become efficient and capable of preventing and supervising such hazards as a worker, enroll in OSHA 10 Hour and OSHA 30 Hour online training courses to obtain adequate education about potential site hazards and learn essential site safety topics, such as Fire Protection, Electrical Safety, Hazard Communication and Personal Protective Equipment (PPE).

 Standards set by the National Fire Protection Association (NFPA) publish by scientists and other leading experts in the fire safety field.
 The organization’s primary list, “Standard on the Fundamentals of Combustible Dust,” constitutes the most advanced recommendations to protect workers and facilities that encounter combustible dust.